Key Takeaways

 Oklahoma Cannabis Market: Stats and Projections

 Oklahoma medical cannabis industry generated $1 million in cannabis sales in December 2018 and peaked almost $90 million in April 2021.
 Retail medical cannabis sales totaled about $786 million in 2022, compared to $945 million in 2021, according to the Oklahoma Medical Marijuana Authority (OMMA).
-2023 brought in $728.7 million in sales.
+Cannabis sales in 2023 and 2024 were relatively stable at $729 million and $721 million, respectively.

 Oklahoma Cannabis Market Infographics